HubertJN/2D-Ising-Predictor/pytools/README.md

 # Pytools

 This is a collection of python notebooks and scripts designed to help with the launching and processing of the GPUIsing code.

+Tools in general are softed into those used for making inputs in pyconf or visulising outputs in pyviz.
+Tools that may be of general use such as grid_reader and grid_writer are exported from pytools directly.

 ## Python Envronment